MaksatVasov/phone-store-react/README.md

 🚧 **Work in Progress**

-The project is not deployed yet.
-Deployment is planned after the main features are completed and the project reaches a production-ready state.
+The application is actively being developed and refined.
+Deployment is planned once the core feature set is complete and the project reaches a production-ready state.

-## Learning Goals

-This project is part of my progression from Vanilla JavaScript to modern React development.

-The goal is not only to build the application, but also to improve my understanding of component architecture, state management, routing, forms, reusable logic, and scalable project structure.